uriel1998/multiple_scripts/README.md

 to deserve thier own repo and README.
 This readme may very well be outdated or inaccurate!

+## set-xwindow-icon-by-pid.sh

+Does exactly what it says on the tin. $1 is the string to search, $2 is the path to the icon file

 ## sr.sh

 A transparent wrapper for surfraw that utilizes fzf